Not sure where to start when it comes to promoting your business on social media?

 Now you’ve done your homework, it’s time to use your research to help you plan your social media content.
 You could:

-1. Create your own content from scratch, including written articles, images, infographics and/or videos.
+1. Create your own content from scratch, including written updates, images, infographics and/or videos.
+Experimenting with different content types is a useful way to test the kind of content that your audience engages with the most.

 2. Comment on relevant content you’ve found elsewhere.
-You could use a social media post or article someone else has created as a way to express your view on a popular topic.
+You could use a social media post or article someone else has created to express your view on a popular topic.

 3. Use a quote from an article and then express your view or standpoint.